FrancPS/ZORK/README.md

 - "TAKE xxx" / "PICK xxx"
    - Takes an item from the room and places it inside the inventory of the player.
 - "TAKE xxx from yyy"
    - Takes an item from inside another item.
 "PICK..." also works here.
-(Note that the word "from" could be replaced by any other work.
+(Note that the word "from" could be replaced by any other word.
 The parser discards this token.)
 - "PUT xxx from yyy"
    - The contrary of the above.
 "PLACE..." will also work.
 - "LOOT xxx from yyy"